Updated April 24, 2026

 How to Become a Medical Assistant

-You can start working as a medical assistant in 10 months with $8k-$15k in training — that is faster than most certificate-level health care careers.
+You can start working as a medical assistant in 10 months with $8k-$15k in training — that's faster and cheaper than most health care paths that require 18+ months.

 High School Diploma or GED